Donna has been a cat parent and writer for many years, and her passion is to share her love for cats with others.

 - Inside your bed covers

-Also, kittens and cats over 7 years old are very sensitive to the cold and steps should be taken to provide them the warmth they need.
-Including those cats that are leaner or older senior cats and cats with thyroid/medical conditions, we need to take the appropriate actions for them, too.
-So, now we have a bunch of cold cats!
+Felines over seven years old are more sensitive to the cold, and steps should be taken to provide them with the warmth they need.
+For cats that are leaner or senior cats and those with thyroid/medical conditions, taking the appropriate actions to secure their survival during the frigid winter months is essential.

 - Electric heated cat bed